AI Agent Security

 Containment and Isolation Procedures

-Network-level containment may be necessary for severe incidents.
-This involves blocking the compromised agent's network access at the firewall level, preventing any outbound communication that could exfiltrate data or communicate with attacker-controlled infrastructure.
-If the incident involves a compromised LLM provider API key, rotate the key immediately and block traffic to the provider's endpoints until a new key is provisioned.
-Document every containment action taken with timestamps and justification, as this documentation is essential for post-incident review and potential regulatory reporting.
+Network-level containment for severe incidents: block the agent's network access at the firewall.
+If an LLM provider API key is compromised, rotate immediately and block provider traffic until a new key is provisioned.
+Document every containment action with timestamps — essential for post-incident review and regulatory reporting.

 Part 4